mendezjavier3567-prog/nexocoin/docs/wallet.md

 Private keys:

 - Are used to sign transactions
 - Must remain secret
 - Are never transmitted over the network

 Loss of a private key results in permanent loss of access to funds.
+The protocol cannot recover or regenerate private keys.

 ---